 These words capture the Franciscan conception of God as the benevolent Father of the human race, supplanting earlier beliefs in a judgmental, austere God.

-Ghent Altarpiece (closed).
+Closed.
 Completed 1432.
 Tempera and oil on wood, approx. 11' 6" by 7' 7".

 The central lower panel shows John the Baptist, who cradles a lamb, and John the Evangelist, who grasps a chalice.

 Both are painted in grisaille, simulating sculpture, and are related directly to the altarpiece: Saint Bavo Cathedral was dedicated to John the Baptist, and John the Evangelist wrote the Book of Revelation, the source for the interior images.

-The van Eyck altarpiece is known for its minutely realistic depiction of every detail, reminding us that both van Eycks trained as miniaturists.
+The van Eyck Altarpiece is known for its minutely realistic depiction of every detail, reminding us that both Hubert and Jan van Eyck trained as miniaturists.

-A visitor could spend a week viewing just the amazing crown.
+"A visitor could spend a week viewing just the amazing crown.
 The transformation of base materials to the divine, the sheen of gold on embroidered garments, in no way takes away from the overall impression of devotion and piety.
-For reverence, the Ghent Altarpiece wins out even over Michelangelo's Sistine ceiling frescoes.
+For reverence, this Altarpiece wins out even over Michelangelo's Sistine ceiling frescoes."